autumnai/leaf/doc/src/layers.md

 4) [Utility](#Utility&#32;Layers)
 5) [Container](#Container&#32;Layers)

 In practice, the groups are of not much relevance.
-It helps making the file structure cleaner, though.
+It helps at making the file structure cleaner, though.
 And it simplifies the explanation of what a layer is doing.